 Welcome to Bridgeway Practice

-Due to the current Covid-19 situation and the advice received from Public Health England, we are offering telephone triage appointments with our GP's, this also includes video consultations if necessary.
+Due to the current Covid-19 pandemic and with the advice received from Public Health England, we are offering telephone triage appointments with our GP's, this also includes video consultations if necessary.
 If a patient then needs to be physically seen, the GP will invite the patient in.

-We are asking for patients to stay away from the surgery where ever possible.
+We are asking for patients to stay away from the surgery if possible.
 We are trying to protect the people that need to be in the surgery at any time.

 Please telephone the surgery for any appointments or any further information.